 7) Could hysteria itself be the cause of the Salem witch trials?

 The ‘rapid spread of conversion disorder’ a.k.a mass hysteria is said to be another cause of the Salem witch trials of 1692.
 Mass hysteria essentially transmits the collective illusion of threats, whether real or imaginary through a population and society as a result of rumours and fear.

 Some cite this as exactly what must have happened to the two young girls.
 The stress of living in such a strict and religious society might have affected them and induced stress-related physical symptoms.
 Their fear and hysteria, added with the diagnosis of ‘bewitchment’, might have triggered the same in the rest of the population.
 Consequently, paving the way for the infamous witch hunts.

 8) Post-Traumatic Stress Disorder(PTSD) from the Indian wars

-Most people in the Salem village had been impacted by the Indian attacks in one manner or the other, this, in turn, created an atmosphere of anxiety and stress; leaving most people afraid of further attacks.
-Additionally, some of the ‘victims’, who accused women of ‘bewitching’ were a witness of the earlier raids.
-So it’s been suggested that watching these attacks might have caused some to have PTSD, which might have prompted them to make these accusations.
+The Indian attacks impacted most people in the Salem village in one way or another, thus creating an atmosphere of anxiety and stress; leaving most people afraid of further attacks.
+Additionally, some of the ‘victims’, accusing women of ‘bewitching’ were a witness of the earlier raids.
+So it’s been suggested that watching these attacks might have caused some to have PTSD, prompting them to make these accusations.